AllanSimonsen789/assignment2_test/README.md

 The Nissan Airbag glitch.
 Nissan has reportedly recalled countless airbag units from their cars the last 3 years.
-This was due to software glitch where the airbag did not register that an person was sitting in the passenger seat, and not inflate properly during accidents.
+This was due to a software glitch where the airbag did not register that a person was sitting in the passenger seat, and not inflate properly during accidents.

-To fix this we could do the following steps.
+To fix this we could do the following steps:

-unit testing the sensor.(should be done the manufactor of the sensor) Unit testing the code that triggers the airbag. integration with the sensor, test the information from the sensor can actually be read an processed by the airbag. manual test of the sensor in the seat with a crash test dummy.
+unit testing the sensor.(should be done the manufactor of the sensor)

+Unit testing the code that triggers the airbag.

+integration with the sensor, test the information from the sensor can actually be read an processed by the airbag.

+manual test of the sensor in the seat with a crash test dummy.